jakobop1210/Chess/README.md

-Complete chess app made in Java and JavaFX, not possible to play with computer.
+Complete chess game to play with a friend, made with Java and JavaFX.